entron/entity-embedding-rossmann/README.md

-This is the code used in the paper *"Entity Embeddings of Categorical Variables"* The original version of the code used for the kaggle competition is in [the kaggle branch](https://github.com/entron/entity-embedding-rossmann/tree/kaggle).
+This is the code used in the paper **"Entity Embeddings of Categorical Variables"**.
+If you want to get the original version of the code used for the Kaggle competition, please use [**the Kaggle branch**](https://github.com/entron/entity-embedding-rossmann/tree/kaggle).

 To run the code one needs first download and unzip the `train.csv` and `store.csv` files on [Kaggle](https://www.kaggle.com/c/rossmann-store-sales/data) and put them inside this folder.